Welcome to The Untangling

 Praise for The Constellation of Forgotten Things

-Esmé Weijun Wang, New York Times bestselling author of The Collected Schizophrenias
+Esmé Weijun Wang, The New York Times bestselling author of The Collected Schizophrenias

 THE CONSTELLATION OF FORGOTTEN THINGS is a tender collision of melancholy and hope, a heartache in words, filled with tales of forlorn travelers, wayfinding, and journeys unrealized.
 At its core, this anthology explores the true magic in the connections made between people, the way the stories we write hold shards of our souls laid bare so we may be seen, heard, felt, how stories may change when passed between the remembered and the rememberer, and how they are continued.